This is a list of commonly asked questions about the grant program. You can click on any of the following questions:

 Grants will be awarded primarily to individuals or teams of individuals affiliated with academic institutions, think tanks, and other research centers.
 We are especially interested in funding early stage research and junior research scholars.

-Applications should include a proposal no longer than four pages in length, a one-page summary, and a budget.
+Applications should include a proposal no longer than four pages in length plus a one-page summary and a budget.
+There are no specific requirements for format or content of the proposal.
 Applicants also will be asked to provide a short bio and a CV along with other basic information.
-Applications will be accepted online through a web portal that we will provide a link to nearer to the submission deadline of June 13, 2013, at www.ineteconomics.org/grants.
+Applications will be accepted online through this web portal.

 Yes, you may apply as part of a team, but we do ask that only one researcher submit a proposal as the representative of the team.